change-agent/ProjectZero/README.md

 Due to the nature of LibGDX, there are currently two methods of testing out the application; as a Desktop application and as a Android application.

+From the imported project structure:

+* project-zero
+* ProjectZero-android
+* ProjectZero-core
+* ProjectZero-desktop

+For Android application:

+Right click onto ProjectZero-android and select Run As > Android Application.
+From the Android Device Chooser select a Android device or Android virtual device.
+And the application should launch.

+For Desktop Application:

+Right click onto ProjectZero-desktop and select Run As > Java Application.
+From the Select Java Application, select DesktopLauncher and click OK.
+The application should launch.

 ## Contribution guidelines ##